-CHESHIRE, Conn.--(BUSINESS WIRE)-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) today announced that the Marketing Authorization Application (MAA) for asfotase alfa, an investigational, first-in-class targeted enzyme replacement therapy for the treatment of hypophosphatasia (HPP), has been validated and granted accelerated assessment by the European Medicines Agency (EMA).
-The acceptance of this MAA marks the beginning of the review process in the European Union (EU) for this potential new treatment.
+CHESHIRE, Conn.--(BUSINESS WIRE)-- Alexion Pharmaceuticals, Inc. (Nasdaq: ALXN) announced today completion of the rolling submission of a Biologics License Application (BLA) to the U.S. Food and Drug Administration (FDA) for asfotase alfa, an investigational, first-in-class enzyme replacement therapy for the treatment of hypophosphatasia (HPP).
+HPP is a genetic, chronic and progressive ultra-rare metabolic disease that can lead to destruction and deformity of bones, profound muscle weakness, seizures, respiratory failure and premature death.1-5